IFS Chatbot · Parts Work Support

 In other words, they want a chatbot that understands that one part may be trying to control, another may be avoiding, and another may be carrying pain.
 They want something closer to parts work support than to a generic “how does that make you feel?” bot.

 That is exactly the gap Unblend is built for: the days and moments between sessions, when a Part gets activated and you need a place to slow down, reflect, and return to Self-energy.
+If that active moment is what you are trying to navigate, start with how to unblend and then come back here for the product-specific version.

 What makes an IFS chatbot actually useful